Zhu algebras of superconformal vertex algebras: Introduction

 \subsection{Organization}

-In \cref{s:wtA}, we give a review of Huang's formulation of Zhu algebra.
-The first subsection \cref{ss:wtA:VA} gives the notation and terminology of vertex algebras used throughout this note.
-The second \cref{ss:wtA:wtA} explains Huang's version $\wtA_\gamma(V)$ of Zhu algebra for a vertex algebra $V$.
-It basically follows the original article \cite[\S6]{Hu}, but give some refinement and technically new results.
-In \cref{ss:wtA:A}, we explain that, for a vertex operator algebra $V$, Huang's version of the Zhu algebra $\wt{A}_\gamma(V)$ and the original Zhu algebra $A(V)$ are isomorphic.
+In \cref{s:wtA}, we give a review of Huang's formulation of Zhu algebra. \cref{ss:wtA:VA} gives the notation and terminology of vertex algebras used throughout this note. \cref{ss:wtA:wtA} explains Huang's version $\wtA_\gamma(V)$ of Zhu algebra for a vertex algebra $V$, basically following the original article \cite[\S6]{Hu} but with some refinements.
+In \cref{ss:wtA:A}, we explain the relationship between Huang's version $\wt{A}_\gamma(V)$ and the original Zhu algebra $A(V)$.

 The next \cref{s:N=124} presents the main result of this note.
-Subsections \cref{ss:N=1}--\cref{ss:big4} explain the details of the superconformal vertex algebras and the corresponding Zhu algebras, and state the main \cref{thm:N=1,thm:N=2,thm:N=4,thm:N=3,thm:big4}.
+Subsections \cref{ss:N=4}--\cref{ss:big4} explain the details of the superconformal vertex algebras and the corresponding Zhu algebras, and state the main \cref{thm:N=4,thm:N=3,thm:big4}.
 These are proved in a uniform way in \cref{ss:N=124:bij}.
-In \cref{ss:zero-mode}, we explain the relationship between the Zhu algebras and the centralizer of the zero-mode $L_0$ of the Virasoro element (in the Ramond sector).
-It will be shown that the Zhu algebra can be regarded as the ``zero-mode algebra'' of the superconformal vertex algebra.

 In the final \cref{s:SUSY}, we consider $N_K=N$ SUSY vertex algebras and propose their Zhu algebra.
 In \cref{ss:SUSY:NK=N}, we recall the framework of SUSY vertex algebras from \cite{HK}.
 In \cref{ss:SUSY:Zhu}, we introduce the Zhu algebra for $N_K=N$ SUSY vertex algebras.
 We explain the motivation and observation for the $N_K=1$ case in \cref{sss:SUSY:Zhu:NK=1}, and introduce \cref{dfn:SUSY:Zhu} in the general $N_K=N$ case in \cref{sss:SUSY:Zhu:NK=N}.